 Conversely, your T4 levels may drop dramatically when taking NDT and/or T3-only thyroid hormone.

 Your T4 level in these cases is usually not as important as your free T3/reverse T3 ratio, but it’s still worth evaluating.

 The example above is very common in patients with hypothyroidism who are not already taking thyroid medication.

-This TSH represents a "normal" level but certainly a "sub optimal" level and most likely consistent with hypothyroidism.
+This TSH represents a “normal” level but certainly a “sub-optimal” level and is most likely consistent with hypothyroidism.

 Checking your thyroid antibodies should also be a necessary part of a complete thyroid panel.

 #1.
 The presence of these antibodies indicates that a likely autoimmune and inflammatory component may be the underlying cause of your hypothyroidism.

 #2.
 Autoimmune thyroiditis is thought to be the #1 cause of hypothyroidism in the US.